-May and June of 2018 saw us carry out five focus groups through an open ‘crowd-sourcing’ process in London, Edinburgh, Bradford and Manchester.
-They enabled us to hear the views of charity leaders, foundations, volunteers, consultants and other key stakeholders within the third sector.
+The first phase of the consultation exercise began in May of 2018.
+We carried out five focus groups through an open ‘crowd-sourcing’ process in London, Edinburgh, Bradford and Manchester.
+Convening delegates from the sector enabled us to hear the views of charity leaders, foundations, volunteers, consultants and other key stakeholders within the third sector.

 Charity Futures have undertaken a research consultation in conjunction with Giving Evidence.
 We want to find out what research you - charities and donors - need to help you in your vital work.
 This essential exercise, outlined in our published protocol, will ensure that charitable activity is based on sound evidence.
 Caroline Fiennes, the Director of Giving Evidence, spoke about the consultation at our annual conference.